greduan/domain-container/SPEC.md

 would be mailer instances which the models would use, instead of some global one which isn't configured for the specific models.

-It's set to whatever the `initProps.customProps` property was when instantiating the DomainContainer.
+It's set to whatever the `initProps.modelExtras` property was when instantiating the DomainContainer.

 ##### `props`